eyedeekay/How-To-Find-Your-I2P-Site-Root/README.md

         ls ~/.i2p/eepsite/docroot

-You should see a list of files used by I2P for configuration.
+You should see a list of files displayed by the default I2P Site.
 If not, try the following instructions.

 #### Ubuntu or Debian GNU/Linux